NomicFoundation/hardhat/packages/hardhat-core/test/internal/hardhat-network/stack-traces/README.md

 Each transaction can have some "assertion" fields, which describe what should happen when that transaction is executed.
 The most common one is `stackTrace`, which indicates that the transaction should revert and that Hardhat should generate the given stack trace.
 In this case, the test is saying that the transaction should revert with a single frame, which has an inferred `NONCONTRACT_ACCOUNT_CALLED_ERROR` error, and points to line 11 of the `c.sol` file.

+Another possible assertion field is `consoleLogs`, which specifies that the transaction should emit certain logs with `console.sol`.
+See for example [this `test.json`](https://github.com/NomicFoundation/hardhat/blob/stack-traces-tests-explainer/packages/hardhat-core/test/internal/hardhat-network/stack-traces/test-files/0_8/console-logs/uint/uint/test.json).

 ## Directory structure

 All the tests are located under the `test-files` directory.
 Each directory immediately under it corresponds to a minor version of Solidity.
 In practice this means that tests under `test-files/0_8` will have a `pragma solidity ^0.8.0`, but it is possible to specify tests that are only run for a more precise range of versions.